rss2023/web-prod/_attending/registration.md

 The registration costs shown above are in US dollars ($).
 Contact Florian Shkurti (florian@cs.toronto.edu) if you encounter problems.

+We have reserved a number of beds in dorm-style rooms in the Columbia University dorm system.
+These must be reserved for the entire duration of the conference (6 nights, 6/26-7/2).
+The total cost for this duration will be $490.
+Please note that a majority of these beds will be in double-occupancy rooms (single-gender).
+These rooms will be within a short walking distance of Columbia's Morningside campus, where the conference will take place.

 ### Attendee Registration Form